fanzyflani/parsniptheory/README.txt

   * Left click either selects or deselects a unit.
   * Right click either moves your unit, or attempts to throw a tomato at an enemy player.
 * Enter ends your turn and moves onto the next player.
+* Escape "pauses" the game, mostly so you can move your mouse elsewhere.
 * Your units get 7 "steps" each.
   * Moving by 1 tile  uses up 1 step.
   * Throwing a tomato uses up 2 steps.